Annual Enrollment 2020 will be from April 6 until April 24, 2020.

 You can use the Aetna DocFind tool to see if your doctor would be covered under a new plan.
 Click here for a video that shows you how to use this tool.

-If you want to leave your benefits exactly as they are today, you do not need to complete annual enrollment in Esther.
-We recommend that you log in to Esther, and confirm your choices, but that is not required.
+If you want to leave your benefits exactly as they are today, you do not need to complete annual enrollment.
+We recommend that you log in to the benefits portal, and confirm your choices, but that is not required.
 We'd also like you to consider our new group legal plan, and update your beneficiary information there, but you don't have to.
-The only exception is if you want to use a flexible spending account for medical or dependent care expenses or contribute to a Health Savings Account.
+The only exception is if you want to use a flexible spending account for medical or dependent care expenses.
 You must renew these each year.
 This is an IRS requirement.